Welfare

 Request and follow up two references before appointing

-Require a CRB Unit Enhanced Disclosure where appropriate
+Require a DBS Unit Enhanced Disclosure where appropriate

 8 Codes of conduct for young people, parents/carers and coaches have been implemented by______________________Running Club.
 In order to validate these codes of conduct the club has clear sanctions to deal with any misconduct at club level and acknowledges the possibility of potential sanctions which may be implemented by ARC in more serious circumstances.
 All prospective members under 18 years of age will be informed of these codes.